NilPointer-Software/bdfd-wiki/src/guides/slashCommands.md

 # Slash Commands
-Slash commands is a new feature added by Discord.
+In this guide, we will learn more about implementing slash commands to your discord bot using BDFD.

-It let's users interact with your bot by typing `/<command name>`.
+Slash commands are type of interactive application commands.
+It let's users to interact with your bot by typing `/<command name>`.

 ![preview](https://i.imgur.com/kLNyEby.jpg)